Any links to Amazon are affiliate links.

 Since that day a little over a month ago, he has stayed in his bed flawlessly.
 He is now sleeping most days of the week.
 He has his clock back without problem.

-If you have a toddler or child getting out of bed, hopefully this story can help you with problem solving.
+If you have a toddler getting getting out of bed, or a preschooler or child getting out of bed, hopefully this story can help you with problem solving.
 The first thing to consider is your child’s freedom level.
 He probably is being allowed more freedom than he can handle.
+Children need to be reminded at times that they are kids, not parents.
 Then, search out proper rewards/consequences for his actions.
-Good luck!